kutis96/linear-ccd-stuff/doc/notes.md

                 - Two channels per package
                 - The specs seem to be reasonable
         - Actual goals:
-            - [ ] Timing generation with FPGAs
+            - [x] Timing generation with FPGAs
+                - [x] Stay within timing margins for the CCD
             - [ ] Robust enough electrical design
-                - [ ] Stay within timing margins for the CCD
-                - [ ] Pretend EMI is not a concern, until it is
+                - [x] Pretend EMI is not a concern, until it is
-                - [ ] Ideally support all 5, 10, and 12V drive levels
+                - [x] Ideally support all 5, 10, and 12V drive levels
                 - [ ] Buffer CCD outputs
+                - [ ] Be goddamn sure of ESD safety next time
+                - [ ] Be sure that the drivers can sustain the load well
+                  - Current [TC4426~TC4428][datasheet-tc442x] may only stay within thermal specs driving the main CCD clocks up to about 1.2MHz.
+                  - To go faster, one has to find:
+                    - [ ] Some way to parallel the drivers
+                    - [ ] Some drivers that are actually cool-able; the TC442x _can_ easily drive 700p loads to 5MHz or so, but it sure gets toasty.
+                    - [ ] Some better drivers altogether meant to drive these loads at these speeds
             - [ ] Figure out what sampling rates/timings should one use based on exposure levels
                 - [ ] Configurable timing generation would be a big plus
 - [ ] Capture image data at as fast a framerate as possible